customerio/customerio-ruby/readme.markdown

 key information changes.
 This keeps [Customer.io](http://customer.io) up to date with your customer information.

     # Arguments
-    # customer (required)   - a customer object which responds to a few key methods:
-    #                         id          - a unique identifier for the customer
-    #                         email       - the customer's current email address
-    #                         created_at  - a timestamp which represents when the
-    #                                       customer was first created.
-    #
-    # attributes (optional) - a hash of information about the customer.
+    # attributes (required) - a hash of information about the customer.
 You can pass any
     #                         information that would be useful in your triggers.
+You
+    #                         must at least pass in an id, email, and created_at timestamp.

+    $customerio.identify(
+      id: 5,
+      email: "bob@example.com,
+      created_at: customer.created_at.to_i,
-    $customerio.identify(customer, first_name: "Bob", plan: "basic")
+      first_name: "Bob",
+      plan: "basic"
+    )

 ### Tracking a custom event